sumchuenli/sumchuenli.github.io/_pages/about.md

   <tr>
     <td>My goal is maintain close friendship with 12 people maximum, to respect them such that we are able to share our stories and trust each other such that we share parts of our lives together.
 The purpose is to love closed ones by sharing life together.</td>
     <td><ul>
-    <li>Interaction.
-Prioritising real conversation over social media.</li>
+    <li>Time.
+Prioritising real conversation over social media.
-    <li>Schedule.
 Always schedule the next meet up after seeing friends.</li>
-    <li>Initiate.
+    <li>Care.
+Demonstrate that you care.
 Never have idols - those people are not real, I take the initiative to contact those people who I am not connected to and start a conversation.</li>
     </ul></td>
     <td><ul>
-    <li>Have one real conversation everyday.</li>
+    <li>blah</li>
     </ul></td>
   </tr>
 </table>